admesh/python-admesh/README.rst

             vertex['y']
             vertex['z']

 Note that all ADMesh functions start with ``stl_`` prefix and the methods do not.
 Also note that not all ADMesh functions are provided, because some would require more complicated approach and are not considered worthy.
-In case you are missing some functions, create a `new issue <https://github.com/admesh/python-admesh/issues/new>`_.
+In case you are missing some functions, create `new issue <https://github.com/admesh/python-admesh/issues/new>`_.